deenovita/deenovita/README.md

 - 👋 Hello, I'm Dewi.
 She/Her.
 Bachelor of Computer Science.
 - 💻 Freelancer, Data Scientist, Challenger, and Writer.
 - 👀 Interests in ML, DL, and Python 🐍.
-- 🌱 Currently learning IVY and Data visualization.
+- 🌱 Currently learning IVY and MindSpore.
-- 🤓 Happy to have discussion/collaboration together.
+- 🤓 Happy to have a discussion/collaboration together.
 - 📫 Email me on deenovita@proton.me.

 <!---